What is Cloud to Cloud Migration?

 Why need to migrate files directly from one cloud drive to another?
-Because it is much easier, quicker as well as safer.
-Otherwise, you have to first of all download the target files from cloud drive storage to local storage devices such as the internal hard disk of the computer, USB flash drive, PenDrive, SanDisk, NAS (Network Attached Storage), etc. Then, upload these files manually from local to destination cloud drive, which is boring and time-wasting.
+Because it is much easier, quicker as well as safer to do so.
+Otherwise, you may have to first download the target files from cloud drive to local storage devices such as the internal hard disk of the computer, USB flash drive, PenDrive, SanDisk, NAS (Network Attached Storage), etc. Then, you may need to upload these files manually from local to destination cloud drive, which is annoying and time-wasting.

-Moreover, what if there is no enough local storage space for the large amount of data you are going to migrate by downloading and uploading?
+Moreover, what if there is no enough local storage to store the large amount of data which you are going to migrate by downloading and uploading?
 What if the cost of buying additional disk is relatively high.
-And, to transfer those files in several times is troublesome: you have to wait for the former transfer finishing to start the next one (which means that you have to stay in front of your computer until all migrations finish).
+And, what if to transfer those files in several times is troublesome: you have to wait for the former transfer finished to start the next one (which means you have to wait for your computer while doing nothing else until all migrations finish).

 Therefore, is there an easier and quicker way to do cloud data migration, like directly cloud to cloud data migration?
-Sure, here in this post, MultCloud, a FREE cloud to cloud transfer manager, is highly recommeneded.
+Sure, here in this post, MultCloud, a free cloud to cloud transfer manager, is highly recommeneded to you.

 Free Cloud to Cloud Migration Tool – MultCloud

-Just as mentioned above, to migrate from cloud to cloud, you need to rely on cloud migration tool to achieve migration to cloud.
-Among these programs, many require you to pay for its service while a few cloud migration tools are free of charge like MultCloud.
+Just as mentioned above, to migrate from cloud to cloud, you need to rely on cloud migration tools to achieve cloud to cloud transfer.
+Among these third-party tools, many require you to pay for its service while a few cloud migration tools are free of charge like MultCloud.

-MultCloud, as one of the cloud storage transfer service, it can not only to help migrate data from one cloud to another easier than ever instead of going through the hassle of "copying and pasting" your data manually; but also sync your data between different cloud services in a seamless manner.
+MultCloud, as an excellent cloud storage transfer service, it can not only help migrate data from one cloud to another easier than ever instead of going through the hassle of "Copy and Paste", but also sync and backup your data between different cloud storage services in a seamless manner.

-With MultCloud, you can easily and quickly migrate files/folders, photos/pictures/videos, documents/sheets, etc. data directly from one cloud account to another without losing data.
-In this article, take migrating files from Google Drive to Dropbox as an example.
+With MultCloud, you can easily and quickly move files/folders, photos/pictures/videos, documents/sheets, etc. directly from one cloud account to another without losing any data.
+In this article, we will take how to migrate files from Google Drive to Dropbox as a brief example.
 As for how much time it costs, actually it will not cost you any extra time.
 Because MultCloud will perform the migration in the background so you don't have to wait for the progress to be done no matter how large your files are.

-In general, to migrate data from one cloud directory to another, you have to first create a free account of MultCloud, then add both of your cloud drive accounts to MultCloud, and finally carry out file migration between clouds.
+In general, to migrate data from one cloud directly to another, you have to first create a free account of MultCloud, then add both of your cloud drive accounts to MultCloud, and finally carry out cloud data migration.

 Step 1.
 Create One MultCloud Account

 Note: Especially, there is a kind of account which do not need user to sign up with their personal information.
-It is “Try without signing up” under “Sign up Free” button on top right of every page or on the banner of home page.
-This is a temporary account for you to experience the functions of MultCloud.
+It is “Try without signing up” button on top right of the pagee.
+This is a temporary account for you to experience the great functions of MultCloud.
 If you have some doubts about MultCloud, just make use of this account to have a try.
-When you are convinced by it, then you can continue to create a real account.
+When you are convinced by it, then you can continue to create a real personal account.

 When both clouds are added to MultCloud, you can transfer Google Drive to Dropbox with Cloud Transfer function.
-Choose “Cloud Transfer” in MultCloud main interface, then, in the next screen, specify directory that you want to migrate under Google Drive as the source, select destination path, click "Transfer Now" and wait for the process to complete.
+Choose “Cloud Transfer” in MultCloud main interface.
+Specify the source directory that you want to migrate from Google Drive as the source, then select destination path of Dropbox, click "Transfer Now" and the transfer task will be completed automatically.

-- You could specify how it deals with if the destination location contains the migrating files.
-Overwrite, skip, rename, etc under "Options".
+- You could specify how it deals with the problem if the destination already contains the files.
+Overwrite, skip, rename, etc. under "Options" pop-up window.

-- Tick “Delete all source files after transfer is complete” if you want to clear transferred files in source cloud drive after the migration.
+- Tick “Delete all source files after transfer is complete” in the "Options" window if you want to clear transferred files in source cloud drive after the migration.

-- You could let MultCloud send an email notification to you to know whether the task is complete or not.
+- You could let MultCloud send an email notification to you to know whether the task is completed or not.

 - You could also filter files with certain file format during migration.

 - If you want to move files from cloud to cloud regularlly and periodically, you could enable daily, weekly, or monthly "Schedule" so MultCloud can run your task as planned.

-- If you have tens of terabytes of data that need to be moved and completed quickly, you could also upgrade your account to the premium account so MultCloud uses VIP servers to migrate your data through 10 threads instead of only 2.
+- If you have tens of terabytes of data that need to be moved quickly, you could upgrade your MultCloud account to the premium account so MultCloud will use VIP servers to migrate your data through 10 threads instead of only 2.

-- If you still can’t see target files in destination, just refresh your browser and you will see them.
+- If you still can’t find target files in destination after transferring, just refresh your browser or MultCloud website and you will find them.